IGME-RIT/Basic_InputOutput_NumberGuessingGame/README.md

-# Basic Input/Output NumberGuessing Game
+# Basic C++: Number Guessing Game

-This tutorial is a number guessing game where illustrates the use of selection statements and standard output.
-It relates to the concept of unsigned char, function srand, function target, function printf, function rand, function c_str.
+This example is more of a demonstration of the previous concepts used in a program.
+It also introduces the use of rand(), and using time as a seed.

 # Setup